PrimWILL/Stop_Cheating/README.md

 : If you built project successfully, then execute `yolo_mark.cmd` in `Yolo_mark -> x64 -> Release` folder.

-## How to make custom Yolo dataset
+## :hammer: How to make custom Yolo dataset
 1. Change working directory
 : First, you change your working directory into `Yolo_mark -> x64 -> Release -> data -> img`.